apple/turicreate/README.md

 Example: Image classifier with a few lines of code
 --------------------------------------------------

-If you want your app to recognize specific objects in images, you can build your own model with just a few lines of code.
+If you want your app to recognize specific objects in images, you can build your own model with just a few lines of code:

 ```python
 import turicreate as tc